 The biggest cities are Rome and Milan, this is where majority of the Au Pairs in Italy are living.
 The benefits of living in a big Italian city are: making friends is almost guaranteed with the large Au Pair communities here, the convenience of major International airports, different city events that happen every week and the bustling nightlife.
 If you want your Au Pair experience to be high energy and busy, then Rome or Milan will definitely suit your expectations.

 Seaside regions are amazing for a more laid-back beach experience.
 Liguria, Marche and Napoli are very popular regions and there are plenty of families looking for Au Pairs in these areas.
 The seaside is a big draw card, so if you can imagine your life a little slower paced these could be one of the regions for you.
 In the warmer months the regions really come alive, seafood is abundant and relaxing on the beach could be apart of your daily routine.

-The inland regions are home to some of the most famous, yet less populated cities of Florence and Bologna.
-Both cities are beautiful and will give you a very traditional Italian experience.
+.
 The food and wine that these inland regions produce make them so popular.
 I asked my friend Becky about her experience living in a small Tuscan village, she said, “I just loved living in a little Italian town, I felt like I got the best of both worlds, I could explore all the amazing cities in Italy and then come back to the small place I lived in, it was just as stunning”.
 Although the life is slower paced here, if you want a relaxed vibe then inland Italy is going to be just right for you.